azamsharp/azamsharp.github.io/_posts/2022-10-11-embracing-core-data-in-swiftui.md

 }
 ```

 >> The main reason for adding a CoreDataManager as a dependency is that sometimes developers want to create different managers based on the environment.
 For Core Data I have seen developers creating in-memory databases and writing tests against it.
 I am not in favour of such approach.
-I personally don't write against an in-memory database.
-Instead I would write to an actual database and then make sure that the database is destroyed after each test.
-The unit test is the isolation, not the thing under test.
+I personally don't write tests against an in-memory database.
+Instead I would write tests against an actual database and then make sure that the database is destroyed after each test.
+Remember that the unit test is the isolation, not the thing under test.

 The ContentView is also updated to take in BudgetCategoryListViewModel as a dependency.